I’m sure your thinking…what does a picture of a wrecked car have to do with Veteran’s Day?

 So today, on Veteran’s Day we celebrate our country’s heroes and give thanks for all of our blessings.
-Being told none of us should have survived that accident was truly an eye opener and changed the way I live my life.
+Being told that none of us should have survived that accident was truly an eye opener and changed the way we live our life.
 I am so thankful that we were given a second chance.
 As Thanksgiving approaches, it is natural for us to feel a great appreciation for all that is special in our lives.

 Remembering our Veteran’s who have served our country is something I am grateful for each and everyday.
 So today on Veteran’s Day let us all remember the men and women who have served our wonderful country.